CharlieGreenman/CharlieGreenman/README.md

 <hr>

 When I first became a software engineer, I struggled to code and was always the weakest developer on the team.
-Up until about a year in of being a Junior Software Engineer, it felt like every week I would lose my job.
+In large part to being new, but it was still a struggle.

 Now I'm ranked as a #1 product engineer worldwide, and produce open source that makes a difference for Fortune 500 companies.